quantumjot/btrack/README.md

 ---

-### Dependencies

-BayesianTracker has been tested with Python 2.7+ on OS X and Linux, and requires the following additional packages:

-+ Numpy
-+ Scipy
-+ h5py
-+ CVXOPT
-+ Eigen
-+ GLPK

-BayesianTracker is written in C++ with a C interface to Python.

-** There is now an experimental Python 3 compatible branch: btrack_py3 **

----

 ### Installation

+BayesianTracker has been tested with Python 2.7+ on OS X and Linux.
+The tracker and hypothesis engine are mostly written in C++ with a C interface to Python.

 *NOTE TO WINDOWS USERS*: We have not tested this on Windows.
 The setup instructions below have been tested on Ubuntu 16.04 LTS and OS X 10.13.6.

+*NOTE* Python 3 works, we're just lazy.

 1. First clone the BayesianTracker repo:
 ```sh